Contact Benenden Hospital

 It’s easy to make an appointment; you can ask your GP or give us a call on 01580 230661.

-Using laparoscopic keyhole surgery, a sleeve gastrectomy is performed, removing 70-80% of the stomach.
-This helps to reduce the “hunger hormone” and leaves behind a smaller 'sleeve' of stomach that holds less and restricts the amount of food you can eat before feeling full.
+A sleeve gastrectomy removes 70-80% of the stomach, helping to reduce the “hunger hormone” and leaving behind a smaller 'sleeve' of stomach that holds less and restricts the amount of food you can eat before feeling full.